awslabs/cid-framework/case-summarization/README.md

 ## Limitations

-As of today, the AWS Support Cases Summarization plugin does not make use of Amazon Guardrails.
+As of today, the AWS Support Cases Summarization plugin does not make use of Amazon Bedrock Guardrails.
+See [issue](https://github.com/run-llama/llama_index/issues/17217).

 ## License